 Find somewhere undisturbed and sit in a comfortable, dignified and upright posture, where you can remain alert and aware.

 There are two guided practices for this session.
-You can close your eyes, or lower your gaze while the meditations play.
+You can close your eyes or lower your gaze while the meditations play.

-Play the first settling practice, then read through the session content, which you can print off if that helps.
+- Play the first settling practice, then read through the session content, which you can print off if that helps.

-Then play the second practice to explore and become familiar with using space as a resource, which allows greater openness, freedom and flexibility to notice what’s going and skilfully respond in the present moment.
+- Then play the second practice to explore and become familiar with using space as a resource, which allows greater openness, freedom and flexibility to notice what’s going on and skilfully respond in the present moment.